Inspecting Hidden Gem #24: Try and Get Me! a.k.a. The Sound of Fury

 U.S.A. / Robert Stillman Productions / 1950 / B+W / 85 minutes / Aspect Ratio: 1.37:1

 Watching this film, metaphorically speaking, is like entering an old express elevator going down.
 Your fellow passenger Howard (a literally and figuratively "all in" Frank Lovejoy) is an average Joe struggling to make ends meet for his family but riddled with fear, guilt and depression for losing his job and so worried sick about his family’s bleak future, he can barely talk.
 His reason for being here is due to the lift operator Jerry’s boasting of a brighter future and quick financial gains (played with zeal by Lloyd Bridges) whose confidence is infectious.
 So is his narcissism.
-He’s presents himself as a preening, ostentatious “big operator” but in reality is a lowlife stickup man, who has even bigger plans for himself and his passenger in riding to the top of the American Dream, only by implementing the most dangerous and morally bankrupt scheme imaginable.
+He's presented as a preening, ostentatious “big operator” but in reality is a lowlife stickup man, who has even bigger plans for himself and his passenger in riding to the top of the American Dream, only by implementing the most dangerous and morally bankrupt scheme imaginable.
 After this “ride” slams into the ground floor and the situation cannot conceivably get any worse… behold a basement, hurtling us further down the bowels of Hell.

 There are other important characters introduced along the way.
 Each resonates with an emotionally unique identity; there’s even a slightly too pointed, singular voice of reason, but all will succumb to a pervading sense of fatalism enveloping everyone in a spiralling descending thrust.